 As Canada’s population ages, Canadian writers have increasingly turned their attention to exploring the social, psychological, and political aspects of growing old in the late twentieth and early twenty-first centuries.
 My research is focused on how fictional texts engage with conceptions of “successful” aging currently circulating in popular culture, as well as the literary modes and narrative forms they utilize to represent aging subjectivities in the context memory and language loss.
 I am particularly interested in fictional texts that explore the spatial and social complexities of life in residential care facilities.
 My recent research traces a shift away from fictional depictions institutional life as something to be avoided or escaped at all costs, to a new willingness to explore how the disadvantages of the institution might be mitigated and a habitable existence sustained within its walls.
 Mirroring the recent proliferation of housing options available, particularly to affluent seniors, as well as a gerontological shift away from an emphasis on the depersonalizing aspects of the old age home as a “total institution,” such literary representations participate in a wider cultural and political dialogue about end-of-life care.

 “Ethics and Infant Feeding in Alice Munro’s Stories.”
-Ethics and Affect in the Fiction of Alice Munro.
-Ed.
-Amelia DeFalco and Lorraine York.
-Forthcoming from Palgrave Macmillan in 2018.
+Ethics and Affects in the Fiction of Alice Munro.
+Edited by Amelia DeFalco and Lorraine York, Palgrave-Macmillan, 2018.
+13-33.

 “Alice Munro and the Memorized Poem.”
 Alice Munro’s Miraculous Art: Critical Essays.
 Ed.
 Janice Fiamengo and Gerald Lynch.
 University of Ottawa Press, 2017.
 79-95.